 When it comes to preparing for the future, making the commitment to regularly set money aside in savings is the first hurdle.
-Maybe this explains why half of all American households don’t have any retirement savings at all.
+Maybe this explains why half of all American households don’t have any retirement savings at all, let alone know the differences of an IRA vs a 401(k).

 Once you realize that your 20 or 30 years of retirement won’t pay for themselves, selecting the best retirement savings account is your next hurdle.
 You’ve probably heard terms like 401(k), employee match, and Roth IRA being thrown around, but what do they actually mean for your future?